-In 2021, Maersk conducted a corporate-wide human rights assessment, which included assessing the impact of Svitzer UK's business operations in United Kingdom.
+In 2021, Maersk conducted a corporate-wide human rights assessment, which included assessing the impact of Svitzer Australia's business operations in Australia and Papua New Guinea.
 Conducted in conjunction with external experts, and in line with the UN Guiding Principles methodology, the purpose of the assessment was to identify the most salient human rights impacts across the business and to determine whether there we any gaps in our mitigating activities.

-The assessment identified that the Maersk's business as a whole, had the following salient human rights risks(accordingly these risks are not specifically identified for Svitzer UK):
+The assessment identified that the business as a whole, including Svitzer Australia, had the following salient human rights risks: